bwsw/cloudstack-ui/config-guide.md

 ### Max Root Disk Size

 Allow you to set the max root disk size.
+The default value is `1024` GB.
+The minimum value for root disk size is `10` GB.

+For example,

 ```
 "maxRootDiskSize": 512
 ```

-The default value is `1024` GB.
-The minimum value for root disk size is `10` GB.

 ### Default Theme Name